-Dan’s comments appear regularly in national and international publications, and in various media outlets.
+Dan’s comments appear regularly in national and international publications and in various online media outlets.

 Rasmus said, Millennials use technology and “time shifting” outside the mode of a traditional corporate mentality, in a manner that may be more suited to telecommuting and flexible hours.
 “Government has to step up and recognize these changes in the work force.”—Public CIO (2006, October/November)

 One possible scenario could be the emergence of ‘citizen regulators.’
 Bloggers are already exposing more of companies’ internal workings, and their voices have been amplified by the ability of social media to communicate to audiences with an interest in the organization.
 You may start to see employees do what they have not done before.—Business redefined.
 A look at the global trends that are changing the world of business.
 Ernst & Young.

 Dan Rasmus, director of information work vision in Microsoft’s Information Worker group, waxes positive about Millennials having these “supernetworks” outside of work.
 “As they progress through careers, they’re going to bring that supernetwork with them,” Rasmus says.
 “They will also bring with them an erasure of boundaries and a collective intelligence that is worldwide and not necessarily owned by the company.—Pink.
 ‘Welcome to the Matrix’